u20n/haku/README.md

   - ... on its own doesn't show much.
 Load a protocol overlay to see more detailed information about individual blocks.

-  - ... doesn't control any nodes, nor does it attempt to have any graph knowledge beyond rudimentary linking.
-Use of a node controller is recommended.
+  - ... doesn't control any nodes, nor does it attempt to have any graph knowledge beyond rudimentary linking. **Use of a node controller is highly recommended.**